 Signs your phone has been hacked

 If bad actors successfully try to hack your phone, you have a way to detect the intrusion.
 Some signs are easy to spot, such as sluggish performance, intrusive pop-ups, or app crashes.
-Others may need closer inspection.
-Here are some signs that your mobile device has been compromised.
+Others may require closer inspection, and here are some signs that a mobile device has been compromised.

 1. Poor performance

-If you notice your mobile device is slowing down, it could be a sign that malware has used up all its power.
+If your mobile device is slowing down, it could be a sign that malware has used up all its energy.